-Child-friendly Churches
+Child-Friendly Churches

 Thanks to the generosity of donors, Viva partner networks in Tanzania, Uganda and Kenya have been running activities under the programme ‘Child-Friendly Church.’
 This includes training churches in a toolkit to help them deliver Christian teaching to children in relevant ways, as well as make them feel welcome at church.
 This case study of CRANE, the Children at Risk Action Network, in Uganda, highlights the usefulness and scope of the Child-Friendly Church initiative.